kjeshang/NespressoMetropolisTrainingMatrixSummarization/README.md

 # NespressoMetropolisTrainingMatrixSummarization

-> Kunal Jeshang, Total Quality Management Team Leader _(Project Timeline: April 2024 - May 2024)_
+> Kunal Jeshang, Total Quality Management Team Leader _(Project Timeline: April 2024 - July 2024)_

 ***Please note that even though the codebase of this project may be public, however, all internal Nestle Nespresso documents & generated data are not accessible even though they were imperative to completing the project.
 This is because these documents & generated data are meant for internal use only.***